klb2/dfg-proposal-template/README.md

 ```

 ## Disclaimer

-I used this template for an actual proposal submission in 2019 to the DFG that was accepted and send out for review (unfortunately, not accepted in the end).

-If you use this template and receive a confirmation, please let me know and I will be happy to reference your successful application here! :)

 Furthermore, please be aware that since May 2020 the proposal is split into a more research focused part (sections 1-4, max.
 15 pages) and all the supplementary information (starting section 5, max.
 10 pages).
 Please also always check if there are any changes to the [DFG template](https://www.dfg.de/foerderung/programme/einzelfoerderung/sachbeihilfe/formulare_merkblaetter/index.jsp)!